WISE OWL EXERCISES

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

-Create a column chart showing the average film length by certificate:
+Create a report called DynoChart, to create a column chart showing the average film length by certificate:

 Initially we'll have a simple column chart (as always, yours doesn't have to look like this).